Skip to main content

 Pricing service

-Use ohlcvCandlesForToken on 1d candles for the canonical USD price; pair with the REST get-historical-token-prices for backfill.
+Use ohlcvCandlesForToken on 1d candles for an aggregated USD price.

 • DEX firehose - discover new pools to subscribe to.